hashbangs/nvim/README.md

-minimal configuration for neovim based on typecraft's
+minimal configuration for neovim based on typecraft's using lazy.nvim